-South on I-75 at mile 158 near Jellico, TN.
+South on I-75 at mile 158 near Jellico, Tenn.
 What's interesting here is that the cliff on the left looks like a profile of a human face.

-I-75 near Caryville, TN.
+I-75 near Caryville, Tenn.
 I tried to get the Mister Rogers billboard (because Mister Rogers was cool), but to no avail.

 The latest rendering of the point where I-75 becomes I-275 on the north of Knoxville where we meet the I-640 bypass.
 As I may have mentioned before, I-275 into town was once I-75.